 Renato D. C. Monteiro is Coca-Cola Foundation Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

-Dr. Monteiro’s research has been supported by the National Science Foundation and the Office of Naval Research.
+Dr. Monteiro’s research has been supported by grants from the National Science Foundation, the Office of Naval Research, and the Air Force Office of Scientific Research (AFOSR).
 He remains actively involved in research and academic activities associated with the Ph.D. program in Algorithms, Combinatorics, and Optimization (ACO) which is a multidisciplinary effort sponsored by ISyE, the School of Mathematics, and the College of Computing.
 He has served as associate editor for Operations Research (1996-1999), INFORMS Journal of Computing (2001-2006), Mathematical Methods of Operations Research (2002-2005), and Mathematics of Operations Research (2003-2016).
 Dr. Monteiro is also serving as chair of the INFORMS Optimization Section (2002-2004).

 Dr. Monteiro received his Ph.D. from University of California at Berkeley in 1988 and served as faculty member in the Systems and Industrial Engineering Department at the University of Arizona from 1990-1993 prior to joining Georgia Tech.